Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 When done you can reload the map or DEM list by a right click on the list.
 Choose ***Reload Maps*** or ***Reload DEM***.
 The new map should be listed.

+---
+# Sources of Maps and DEM files

+## Maps
+A nice collection of Garmin vector maps can be found at [_Freizeitkarte OSM_](http://www.freizeitkarte-osm.de/).
+Next to ready to use maps they publish their tool chain, too.
+With the tool chain you can produce your own OSM based maps for any region.

+## DEM
+* Still the best place to look for DEM data is [VIEWFINDER PANORAMAS](http://www.viewfinderpanoramas.org/).
+* For Europe the EEA offers [DEM files with quite good resolution](http://www.eea.europa.eu/data-and-maps/data/eu-dem).
+* For Austria you can download quite high detailed data [here](https://www.data.gv.at/katalog/dataset/d88a1246-9684-480b-a480-ff63286b35b7).

+---
 #Basic knowledge about maps and DEM files

 QMapShack supports the following map formats: